 “Oooh, make me some?”
 I always say when I see the ramen lab taking place in my kitchen.
 Because it boosts confidence and inspiration to prepare food for someone else.
 Because I want to see what they come up with.
 And, well, because moms need second dinner too.

-How to Make Ramen Fancy
+What to Add to Instant Ramen to Make Ramen Fancy